joshamilton/argonaut/README.md

 > provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_;

 ## Pipeline output
+All of the output from the programs run in the pipeline pipeline will be located in the out directory specified in params.yaml.
+Information about interpreting output is located in the [output](docs/output.md) section.

 ## Credits